Alfresco/docs-alfresco/process-automation/latest/model/forms.md

 5. Select Country from the **Depends on** dropdown list.

-    **Note:** Once a dropdown widget is a child of another dropdown widget, you cannot make it the parent of another dropdown widget.
-A parent dropdown widget is able to be the parent of more than one child.

 6. Select the Country dropdown widget and click the **Advanced** tab.

 7. Add a name for the label and then add all the Countries using the **Add option** field.